This post may contain affiliate links. For more information, please see my full disclosure policy.

 Whether your child wants to learn more about light and shadows or you want to take a deeper dive into the world of robots, you can easily do so with a theme unit while still working on all of the major skills and subjects.

-Sometimes though, coming up with different themes can seem a bit daunting.
-There are just so many ideas out there.
+Sometimes though, coming up with different thematic units can seem a bit daunting.
+There are just so many ideas out there, especially when it comes to those spring themes.

-That’s exactly why we created these monthly theme idea lists!
+That’s exactly why we created these lists of monthly preschool themes!

 They’ll point you in the right direction and we’ve even got some activity ideas for several different themes to help get you started.